-  Counselling can help people with dementia to get to grips with the changes they are facing, especially in the earlier stages of the illness.
+Counselling can help people with dementia to come to grips with the changes they are facing, especially in the earlier stages of the illness.

 Rehabilitation is another approach that may make a big difference for a person with dementia – with some helpful guidance, and minor adjustments in their life, they may well be able to continue some activities quite independently.